 The New Zealand Institute of Primary Industry Management (NZIPIM) is an independent peak industry body for the farm advisory and rural profession.
-The core purpose of the organisation is to expand the capability and knowledge base of members and provide a platform to build extensive networks across the rural profession.
+The core purpose of the organisation is building the capability, capacity and professional excellence of primary industry professionals.

-NZIPIM has over 1,150 members from a diverse range of occupations, including; farm advisors, rural bankers, farm accountants, fertiliser consultants, rural valuers, representatives from industry good organisations, CRIs, universities, and agribusiness service providers.
-In addition to this, we also have around 250 university student members involved in agricultural related courses.
+NZIPIM has over 1,300 members from a diverse range of occupations, including; farm advisors, rural bankers, farm accountants, fertiliser consultants, rural valuers, representatives from industry good organisations, CRIs, universities, and agribusiness service providers.

-NZIPIM has the following three core strategic objectives:
+NZIPIM has the following four core strategic objectives:

 The New Zealand Institute of Primary Industry Management (NZIPIM) was founded in 1969.
 It was originally known as the NZ Society of Farm Management with farm management consultants making up most of the membership up until 1999.